jbirddog/el-rodeo/task-units.md

 [Some Examples](https://github.com/jbirddog/mamba)

-## Forming Task Units by Decomposing BPMN Diagrams
+## Forming Ekement Units by Decomposing BPMN Diagrams

 To reiterate, an entire process as we think of it today is itself an element unit.
 The progressive enhancements described above become more impactful as the element units become more granular.
 The question then becomes - how can we extract element units from any BPMN diagram?
 The answer is very carefully.
 The process will begin slowly and once proved more complex extractions can be performed.
-As previously mentioned, the fallback is always to execute the entire process task unit as we do today.
+As previously mentioned, the fallback is always to execute the entire process as we do today.
 With that in mind:

 **To begin consider the empty process:**